 In the Department of Human Development, students focus on how children, youth, adults, and families develop, change, and face challenges throughout the lifespan.
 The Department of Human Development is a multidisciplinary department devoted to understanding the nature of human development within the context of families, schools, and communities.
 Students completing a Human Development degree are well prepared for a wide range of careers working with children, adolescents, adults, and/or families in a variety of professional settings; many Human Development graduates are also well equipped to enter graduate school in a number of disciplines.

-Students completing a human development degree may complete a certified minor or approved certificate of study in another department.
+Students completing a human development degree may also complete a minor or approved certificate of study.
 A minor or certificate of study should be selected in consultation with a human development advisor, preferably by the end of the third semester.

 Student Learning Outcomes

 We expect our graduating students will demonstrate: 1) an understanding of social, emotional, cognitive, and physical development across the lifespan in the family context; 2) an understanding of how contextual systems interact to influence family and individual development; 3) the ability to critically select, evaluate, and utilize information to understand and benefit individuals and families; 4) writing, listening, and speaking appropriate for human development related occupations; 5) application of human development knowledge and skills in professional settings.

 The human development degree provides preparation for graduate work leading to teaching, research, counseling, or administrative positions in domains such as academia, social services, and counseling.